-- The astounding Japanese Spider Crab easily ranks as the largest known living arthropod, at least in terms of its prodigious leg span.
+- Firstly, the astounding Japanese Spider Crab easily ranks as the largest known living arthropod.
+However, that specifically applies in reference to its truly prodigious leg span.

-- Sadly, this incredible creature inhabits a rather seriously restricted zone of habitation, in a part of Asia.
-This renders it especially vulnerable to numerous threats.
+- Sadly, this incredible creature inhabits a rather seriously restricted zone of habitation.
+This limited range therefore renders the crustacean especially vulnerable to numerous threats.

-- Like most species with such a restricted range of habitation, it remains especially vulnerable to the effects of climate change and habitat loss.
+- Further, like most species with such a restricted range of habitation, it remains especially vulnerable to certain factors.
+These include the effects of both climate change and habitat loss.

-- Sadly for it, however, it also faces an additional threat, that of human hunger.
+- Sadly for it, however, it also faces an additional threat.
+That extra danger consists of human hunger.
 Within its native range, this arthropod remains considered a great delicacy.

 - Unfortunately, the IUCN has not yet evaluated the status of this particular species.

 Most notably, the shockingly huge Japanese Spider Crab develops a truly mind-boggling leg span.
 That holds true because this can often reach up to as much as 18 ft (5.5 m) from claw to claw.

 Yet, surprisingly enough, the body itself remains rather small in comparison to the legs.
 The carapace of the remarkable creature typically only attains a relatively tiny diameter of 16 in (40 cm).

 But, the species does display a small degree of sexual dimorphism.
 In this case, the males display slightly longer chelipeds, also known as claws.
 This trait also occurs in some related species.